RobinNagpal/uniswap-v4-draft-docs/06_deployment.md

     return uint256(uint160(address(self))) & AFTER_INITIALIZE_FLAG != 0;
 }
 ```
-PoolManger while initialization calls Hooks library to check if the hooks are deployed at the proper addresses

-Hooks library checks the starting (or leading) bits of the hook contract's address.
-For instance, if a hook contract
-is deployed at address 0x9000000000000000000000000000000000000000, its starting bits are '1001'.
-This means two
-specific hooks ('before initialize' and 'after modify position') will be triggered.

-To generate valid hook addresses based on the code provided, we'll focus on the leading bits that indicate which hooks are invoked.
-Each flag corresponds to specific leading bits in the address, as indicated by the constants provided.
+To generate valid hook addresses based on the code provided, we focus on the leading bits that indicate
+which hooks are invoked.
+Each flag corresponds to specific leading bits in the address, as indicated by
+the constants provided.

 Here are some example addresses based on the flags: